The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Enumeration and Structure of Optimal Solutions

-As part of our computational experiments, we enumerated the number of optimal contamination configurations \(\alpha_{n,m}\) for all grids \(G(n,m)\) with \(1 \le n \le m \le 9\).
-Interestingly, several of these sequences correspond to well-known entries in the OEIS \cite{OEIS}.
+As part of this exact computational study, we determined the number of optimal contamination configurations \(\alpha_{n,m}\) for all grids \(G(n,m)\) with \(1 \le n \le m \le 9\).
+Interestingly, several of the resulting sequences coincide with well-known entries in the OEIS \cite{OEIS}.